 No caps on crop insurance subsidies

-The farm bill did not cap crop insurance subsidies.
+The farm bill does not cap crop insurance subsidies.
 Crop insurance premium subsidies should be capped somewhere around $50,000 per farm operator.
 This is about a 3,000 acre corn/soybean operation (assuming Harvest Price Exclusion).
 Why should a large farmer’s premium on his 10,000th acre be subsidized at the same level as a beginning farmer’s 500th acre?
 We have state and federal programs to help beginning farmers enter capital intensive production agriculture.
 However, unlimited crop insurance premium subsidies work at cross purposes with these programs.
 One partly cancels out the other.

 Unlimited premium subsidies make large farm operations more feasible since large operations are often narrower margin operations.
 Part of those subsidies get capitalized into cash rents and farmland values (i.e. market distorting).
 We live in “free enterprise” America.
 If a person wants to grow and expand, “Go for it!”
 But beyond a certain level, pencil in the full cost of crop insurance in your calculations.
 A more equitable program would give every grower access to a limited level of insurance subsidies.
 (This is how the Milk Income Loss program worked for dairy farmers.
-A farmer had a price floor on up to 2.9 million pounds of milk production.
+A farmer had a price floor on up to 4 million pounds of milk production.
 Above that, he was subject to the prevailing market price.)

 Ineffective payment caps

-Why did Senator Grassley vote against the farm bill?
+Why did Senator Grassley vote against the 2014 farm bill?